Q: What is AGRE?

 A: After your application has been approved and you have been given a username and password, you may download a pedigree catalog file (in Excel format) containing a listing of families, their relationships and their sample identification numbers.

 Please download the AGRE Biomaterials Online Order Form from the AGRE website.
-Then fill out the form, save a copy to your computer and email it to Michelle Harris.
-Please contact the Clinical Research Specialist, Eve Landa, for pricing information.
-Please fax an approved purchase order for the samples.
+Then fill out the form, save a copy to your computer and email it in .xls or .xlsx format to Eve Landa.
+Please contact the AGRE Access Manager, Eve Landa, for pricing information.
+Please email an approved purchase order for the samples.

 Q: How do I select biomaterials?